ItMustBeBunnies/GettingAndCleaningDataProject/CodeBook.md

 The processing that has been applied is to:

-1. extract all variables that relates to a mean or standard deviation of a quantity (feature variable names that contain "mean" or "std"),
+1. extract all variables that relate to a mean or standard deviation of a quantity (feature variable names that contain "mean" or "std"),
 2. group each of these over the subject and activity labels,
 3. and calculate the mean of each group.